Julie Dawson: Adding the Finishing Polish

-When Julie Dawson enrolled at Southeast Technical, she already had 20 years of professional experience working in an office setting.
-“It was Southeast Technical that filled in the gaps, brought me up-to-date and added that finishing polish,” said Dawson.
+When Julie Dawson enrolled at Minnesota State College Southeast, she already had 20 years of professional experience working in an office setting.
+“It was MSC Southeast that filled in the gaps, brought me up-to-date and added that finishing polish,” said Dawson.

 Dawson says her academic advisor and Administrative Support Careers Instructor, Ramona Coron, made the decision to go back to school an easy one.
 “I met Ramona for the first time during mass registration.
 In the midst of chaos she gave her full attention to each individual.
 She was like a mirror that reflected all the potential inside you.
 Ramona is still my mentor today.”
 Coron comments, “Julie’s professionalism and soft skills are top notch!
 It was truly a pleasure to prepare Julie to gain the competitive edge necessary for today’s job market.”